SaPhyoThuHtet/algos-and-data-structure/README.md

 4. linked-list

 5. tree
    Tree is a type of graph.
-Common Types of Trees: Binary Tree and Binary Search Tree
+Common Types of Trees: Binary Tree and Binary Search Tree, Min Heap, Max Heap, Tries
 7. graph
    Vertices are values and edges are connection.